 General Dentistry versus Pediatric Dentistry

 Encouraging a lifetime of healthy habits begins at your child’s first dental appointment.
-Jenkins Dentistry for Kids has over 15 years of experience treating and providing dental care to infants, toddlers, adolescents, and children with special needs in the Shawnee, KS area.
+Jenkins Dentistry for Kids has over 15 years of experience treating and providing dental care to infants, toddlers, adolescents, and children with special needs in Lenexa, Shawnee and surrounding areas.

 Pediatric dentistry is more than just a quick dental exam.
 It’s about establishing an ongoing relationship with you and your child and becoming your dental home.
 We have created an environment that is both fun and encouraging.
 Our friendly team of experts is specifically trained to handle your child’s needs while in the dental chair, from our chosen vocabulary to incentives for a job well done!
 Our mission is to educate children on the importance of good oral hygiene habits and set them up for a lifetime of healthy smiles.